Sint-Andries: working together towards a climate robust neighbourhood

 To give these ideas some traction, the StadsLab2050 communication office started taking interviews with the experiment ambassadors.

-Despite the fact that all ideas were being supported, two of them received coaching over the entire course of the projects: ‘Groene Ader’ (Green Corridor) and ‘Multifunctionele Daken’ (multi-functional rooftops).
-Guidance was provided for both these projects on how to integrate results of the experiments into the city policy, how to upscale individual achievements and how to provide a supportive platform from StadsLab2050 for future ideas for Sint-Andries in order to achieve long term goals of the vision.
+Even though all ideas were being supported, two of them received coaching over the entire course of the projects: ‘Groene Ader’ (Green Corridor) and ‘Multifunctionele Daken’ (multi-functional rooftops).
+Guidance was provided for both these projects to support them in influencing city policy, and how to upscale individual achievements.

 Becoming experts themselves along the way, ten members of the ULG led European partners of the Resilient Europe programme through the neighbourhood, elaborating on the process, first experiments, dreams and challenges.
 There was also an exchange between the ULG members and the European partners on the working methods of other cities.